-The traditional approach towards the ordering of costs in estate litigation cases has been to award costs out of the estate, often on a solicitor and client basis.
+The traditional approach towards the ordering of costs in estate litigation cases was to award costs out of the estate, often on a solicitor and client basis.
 However, the current approach of the court is to award costs in the same way that they are treated in other civil litigation proceedings.

 In Penner v.
-Brandon et al., 2016 MBQB 64 (CanLII), the Court cited Johnson Estate, Re, 2007 MBQB 302 (CanLII), for the principle that the court has made it clear that costs unjustifiably incurred in estate actions will be payable by the parties and will not from the estate.
+Brandon et al., 2016 MBQB 64 (CanLII), the Court cited Johnson Estate, Re, 2007 MBQB 302 (CanLII), for the principle that the court has made it clear that costs unjustifiably incurred in estate actions will be payable by the parties and not from the estate.
 The principles relating to the issue of costs were set out by the Court of Appeal in Balan's Estate, Re, 1992 CanLII 8579 (MB CA), (1992), 76 Man.R.
-(2d) 241, where the court held:
+(2d) 241, where the court held, in paragraphs 12 - 18:

-- (i) Solicitor-client costs will be awarded only in rare and exceptional cases (para.
-12), a principle applied in some estate proceedings); - (ii) An executor is to be indemnified against all reasonable costs and expenses incurred by him/her in the course of the administration of the estate, including solicitor-client costs in proceedings in which some question or matter in the course of the administration is raised as to which the trustee has acted prudently and properly); - (iii) The costs of all parties to estate proceedings have been ordered to be paid out of an estate when it was necessary to apply to the court to construe a testamentary document;
+- (i) Solicitor-client costs will be awarded only in rare and exceptional cases (a principle applied in some estate proceedings); - (ii) An executor is to be indemnified against all reasonable costs and expenses incurred by him/her in the course of the administration of the estate, including solicitor-client costs in proceedings in which some question or matter in the course of the administration is raised as to which the trustee has acted prudently and properly;

-(iv) Costs unjustifiably incurred in estate actions will be payable by the parties.
-"An estate should not be eaten up with costs in proceedings which have no substantial merit").
+- (iii) The costs of all parties to estate proceedings have been ordered to be paid out of an estate when it was necessary to apply to the court to construe a testamentary document; - (iv) Costs unjustifiably incurred in estate actions will be payable by the parties.
+"An estate should not be eaten up with costs in proceedings which have no substantial merit".

-The decision as to whether or not to award costs is always within the discretion of the court and that discretion is very wide.
-There are, however, a number of considerations that the Manitoba courts (and other courts across Canada) take into account in deciding on an award of costs in estate litigation proceedings:
+The decision to award costs is always in the court's discretion.
+There are several factors that courts consider in deciding on an award of costs in estate litigation proceedings:

-- 1. Can it be said that the testator caused the litigation (e.g., created some ambiguity in the testamentary document that needed resolution by the court)? - 2.
-Did circumstances lead reasonably to an investigation in regard to a propounded document? - 3.
-The degree of merit to the position that was advanced. (e.g., What was the actual evidence to support allegations, such as lack of testamentary capacity, knowledge and approval, undue influence or improper execution?) - 4.
-For whose benefit was the litigation undertaken? (e.g. for the estate? for the executor personally? for a residual beneficiary? on behalf of a class of beneficiaries?) - 5.
-The size of the estate and the impact an award of costs would have on the quantitative distribution of the estate. - 6.
+- 1. Can it be said that the testator caused the litigation (i.e., created some ambiguity in the testamentary document that needed resolution by the court)? - 2.
+Did circumstances lead reasonably to an investigation about a propounded document? - 3.
+The degree of merit to the position that was advanced. (i.e., What was the actual evidence to support allegations, such as lack of testamentary capacity, knowledge and approval, undue influence or improper execution?) - 4.
+For whose benefit was the litigation undertaken? (i.e., for the estate? for the executor personally? for a residual beneficiary? on behalf of a class of beneficiaries?) - 5.
+The size of the estate and the effect an award of costs would have on the quantitative distribution of the estate. - 6.
 Did the conduct of the executor(s) or litigant(s) warrant an award of costs against either (or both) of them personally? - 7.
-The extent of efforts made to resolve matters in issue prior to trial. - 8.
+Did a party unsuccessfully raise issues of fraud or undue influence? - 8.
+The extent of efforts made to resolve matters in issue prior to trial. - 9.
 Were the issues raised in the litigation proper issues to have been placed before the court?
 See the following cases: - Re Ballen's Estate, 1992 CanLII 8579 (MB CA), (1992), 76 Man.
 R. (2d) 241 (C.A.); - Re Clark Estate, 1992 CanLII 13154 (MB CA), (1992), 83 Man.
 R. (2d) 20 (C.A.); - Jumelle v.
 Soloway Estate, 1999 CanLII 18794 (MB CA), (1999), 142 Man.
 R. (2d) 119 (C.A.); - Re Hall Estate, 1999 CanLII 14225 (MB QB), (1999), 140 Man.
 R. (2d) 146 (Q.B.), aff'd (2000), 148 Man.
 R. (2d) 128 (C.A.); - Ronald v.
 Ronald and Ronald, 2004 MBQB 82 (CanLII); - Tapper v.
-Sair-Segev, 2004 MBQB 25 (CanLII); - The Estate of Eduard Bullert, 2006 MBQB 210 (CanLII).
+Sair-Segev, 2004 MBQB 25 (CanLII);